grd349/PBjam/README.rst

 Acknowledgements
 ----------------
-If you use PBjam in your work please cite the PBjam paper (forthcoming), and if possible provide links to the GitHub repository.
+If you use PBjam in your work please cite the one of the PBjam papers (`Paper I Nielsen et al. 2021 <https://ui.adsabs.harvard.edu/abs/2021AJ....161...62N/abstract>`_,  `Paper II Nielsen et al. 2023 <https://ui.adsabs.harvard.edu/abs/2023A%26A...676A.117N/abstract>`_ ), and if possible provide links to the `GitHub repository <https://github.com/grd349/PBjam>`_.

-We encourage PBjam users to also cite the packages and publications that PBjam makes use of.
+We encourage users to also cite the packages and publications that PBjam makes use of.